ehazlett/nginx-rt-log/readme.md

 You can then run uwsgi with `uwsgi --ini /path/to/the/above/config.ini`

 ## Excluding Hosts
-If you want to exclude certain hosts from showing up, simply add the IP to the `EXCLUDED_HOSTS` config option:
+If you want to exclude certain hosts from showing, simply add the IP to the `EXCLUDED_HOSTS` config option:

 ```